-Salary sacrifice should be set up before the employer’s staging date.
-If not, the employer’s auto-enrolment duties will kick in at their staging date.
-Assuming contractual contribution rates are high enough, everyone contractually joined will be classed as active members of a qualifying scheme at the staging date.This means there will be no need to assess the workforce as everyone is already in a qualifying scheme.
+Salary sacrifice should be set up before the employer’s duties start date.
+If not, the employer’s auto-enrolment duties will kick in at their duties start date.
+Assuming contractual contribution rates are high enough, everyone contractually joined will be classed as active members of a qualifying scheme at the duties start date.This means there will be no need to assess the workforce as everyone is already in a qualifying scheme.

 For new employees this is likely to be relatively straight forward.
 However, for existing employees it could be difficult to retrospectively change contracts of employment.
 This could also open up the employer to more general contractual negotiations, completely unrelated to salary sacrifice.

 Drafting salary exchange into a contract of employment requires considerable thought.
 A sample contract clause can be found here, however users should take care to revise and ensure that it suits their own particular needs.